1 Libraries

 )

-6.1 Precipitation Effects on Sleeping Site Structure
+6.1 Weather on Sleeping Site

 To investigate how recent rainfall may influence sleeping site structure, we joined the weather dataset to our spatial records using the fecha (date) field as a key.
 Specifically, we added the daily precipitation amount (pp, in mm) to the moon_all dataset: